codemagic-ci-cd/codemagic-docs/content/flutter-configuration/using-environment-variables.md

 ---
-description: How to use environment variables in scripts
+description: How to use environment variables in scripts in Flutter workflow editor
-title: Using environment variables
+title: Using environment variables with Flutter workflow editor
+linkTitle: Using environment variables
 weight: 5
 ---